ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipt:

-: a Receipt is a cryptographic proof that a Signed Statement is recorded in the Append-Only Log.
+: a Receipt is a cryptographic proof that a Signed Statement is recorded in the Append-only Log.
 Receipts are based on COSE Signed Merkle Tree Proofs {{-COMETRE}}.
 Receipts consist of Transparency Service-specific inclusion proofs, a signature by the Transparency Service of the state of the Append-only Log, and additional metadata (contained in the signature's protected headers) to assist in auditing.

 Registration: